Or Buy Blue Spectre Pearl by Clicking Below

 We recommend 1 level teaspoon per sprayable quart of clear for our spectre pearls.
 1 heaping tablespoon can be added into a pound of clear powder for powder coating.
 This is a starting ratio and can be changed for your specific job.

-All of our products can be used in vehicle dip, we were the first company to supply the dip community with pigments.
-If you have any reservations about whether our products work in vehicle dip, you should know that we were the pioneers who introduced Plasti Dip Pearls to the world.
+All of our products can be used in plasti dip, we were the first company to supply the dip community with pigments.
+If you have any reservations about whether our products work in Plasti Dip, you should know that we were the pioneers who introduced Plasti Dip Pearls to the world.